neul-labs/compere/README.md

 # Compere

 Compere is an advanced comparative rating system that leverages Multi-Armed Bandit (MAB) algorithms and Elo ratings to provide fair and efficient entity comparisons.
-It's designed to improve decision-making processes by facilitating pairwise comparisons of entities such as restaurants, hotels, or any other items that benefit from relative ranking.
+It can be used both as a standalone web service and as a library in your Python projects.

+Whether you're building a recommendation system, a product comparison platform, or any application that requires comparative rankings, Compere provides the tools to make intelligent pairwise comparisons and maintain accurate ratings.

-## Features
+## Key Features

 - **Multi-Armed Bandit (MAB) Algorithm**: Utilizes the Upper Confidence Bound (UCB) algorithm to balance exploration and exploitation in entity selection.
 - **Elo Rating System**: Implements Elo ratings for accurate and dynamic entity ranking.